 Participants at the June 2022 Opening Day Celebration

-Highline Opens Clothing Closet to Support Students Thanks to Former Highline Teacher and Student Nancy (Yarno) Leonard and husband John
+Highline Opens Clothing Closet For Students Thanks to Former HHS Teacher & Student Nancy (Yarno) Leonard & Husband John

 HONORING LONG-TIME HHS GERMAN TEACHER FRAU PAULER